 Milk is considered one of the best and most abundant sources of vitamin B12.
 Consuming just 250 ml of cow’s milk is equivalent to meeting half of your daily vitamin B12 requirement.

 Bananas are among the various fruits that are naturally rich in vitamin B12.
-Apart from their nutritional value, bananas are beneficial for humans in several ways, as they are known to reduce stress levels, regulate blood pressure, and alleviate constipation and ulcer-related issues.
+Apart from their nutritional value, there are several benefits of bananas for human health and well-being, as they are known to reduce stress levels, regulate blood pressure, and alleviate constipation and ulcer-related issues.

 5. Fermented Foods